 The Stakeholder Circle methodology (Bourne, 2016) was used for defining the stakeholder community and recognizing the communication needed to influence each stakeholder's prospects and actions.
 Stakeholders were first identified, prioritized, and then engaged through directed communication.
 Emails, letters, and direct phone calls were adopted to personalize the communication with main recognized stakeholders.
-Finally, a formal invitation letter was sent to all stakeholders in relation to the arranged formal public meeting at the at the Union of Chouf Es Souayjani Municipalities building on July 31, 2023.
+Finally, a formal invitation letter was sent to all stakeholders in relation to the arranged formal public meeting at the Jounieh municipality building on Friday July 28, 2023.